atharphy/Ph2_ACF_monitoring_csv/docs/outerTracker/PStesting.md

 [01:59:24.000 --> 01:59:27.000]  So the number test a bit and error rate.
 [01:59:27.000 --> 01:59:33.000]  And here we change a few things at the same time.
 [01:59:33.000 --> 01:59:40.000]  So we change the, as for before, we change the amount of current used to drive the lines.
-[01:59:40.000 --> 01:59:43.000]  In this case is the CAC that is there in the line.
+[01:59:40.000 --> 01:59:43.000]  In this case is the CIC that is there in the line.
 [01:59:43.000 --> 01:59:45.000]  We can change this.
 [01:59:45.000 --> 01:59:48.000]  Then we also change other two parameters.
-[01:59:48.000 --> 01:59:59.000]  The clock polarity because it's not shown here, but that PgT provides the clock to the hybrid in particular also to the CAC.
+[01:59:48.000 --> 01:59:59.000]  The clock polarity because it's not shown here, but that PgT provides the clock to the hybrid in particular also to the CIC.
 [01:59:59.000 --> 02:00:11.000]  And it is extracted from the, from the, it's a record from the input optical line that is received from the at C7.
-[02:00:11.000 --> 02:00:20.000]  And so by changing the clock polarity, you basically change the working point of the CAC and therefore the working, the phases in which this work.
+[02:00:11.000 --> 02:00:20.000]  And so by changing the clock polarity, you basically change the working point of the CIC and therefore the working, the phases in which this work.
 [02:00:20.000 --> 02:00:28.000]  Also, you can set the current that is used to drive the, these clock line.
 [02:00:28.000 --> 02:00:36.000]  I think these will be slimmed a little bit because we're scanning a bit too much for what we saw.
 [02:00:36.000 --> 02:00:42.000]  But since these are the first modules, we want just to make sure that we have the under control.